Zion Canyon

 Zion National Park Vacation: Canyon Country

 The shuttle buses used in Zion Canyon run on propane.
-The free shuttle bus is a hit in the park.
-The shuttle lets hikers begin a trail at the east end of the Kolob section and catch a ride on the shuttle to the Zion Canyon Visitor Center.
+The free shuttle bus is a hit in the park, letting hikers begin a trail at the east end of the Kolob section and catch a ride on the shuttle to the Zion Canyon Visitor Center.
 The reduction in air pollution and congestion are a benefit to every visitor to Zion National Park.
 Travel is still allowed along the Zion-Mt.
-Carmel Highway.
-This is the main highway through the park.
-The Scenic Drive is a six-mile spur through Zion Canyon.
+Carmel Highway, the main highway through the park.
+The Scenic Drive is a six-mile spur through Zion Canyon. .

 Next Page